AishwaryaG25/deep-learning-project-with-deployement/README.md

-# deep-learning-project-with-deployement
+# deep-learning-project
-This project deals with chicken disease classification- uses mlops DVC pipeline with deployements Azure and AWS
+This project deals with chicken disease classification- uses mlops DVC pipeline

 workflow : [what to update first? ]
 1. Update config.yaml